Yesterday morning we left the Grand View RV Park and drove west on

 entrance.
 We completed the trip to Denali NP this morning.

-This entry chronicles our two-day, 272-mile drive through some beautiful
+This entry chronicles our two-day drive through some beautiful

 Alaskan scenery -- even when the sky is overcast or it's raining.